-Aehr Test Systems ("Aehr Test", "Aehr" or "We") is a leading provider of test solutions for testing, burning-in, and stabilizing semiconductor devices in wafer level, singulated die, and package part form, and has installed thousands of systems worldwide.
-Increasing quality, reliability, safety, and security needs of semiconductors used across multiple applications, including electric vehicles, electric vehicle charging infrastructure, solar and wind power, computing, data and telecommunications infrastructure, and solid-state memory and storage, are driving additional test requirements, incremental capacity needs, and new opportunities for Aehr Test products and solutions.
+Achr Test Systems ("Achr Test", "Achr", the "Company" or "We") is a leading provider of test solutions for testing, burningin, and stabilizing semiconductor devices in wafer level, singulated die, and package part form, and has installed thousands of systems worldwide.
+Increasing quality, reliability, safety, and security needs of semiconductors used across multiple applications, including electric vehicles, electric vehicle charging infrastructure, solar and wind power, computing, data and telecommunications infrastructure, and solid-state memory and storage, are driving additional test requirements, incremental capacity needs, and new opportunities for Achr Test products and solutions.